-Application Applied
+Application : Applied

-Explanation on application of the NC Chairman-Wong Khai Meng (Independent Non-Executive Director)

-practice The Board is satisfied with the composition of the NC and confident that this Committee discharges its functions efficiently and effectively with respect to the nomination matters.
+Explanation on application of the practice Mr. Wong Khai Meng as an INED of the Company was appointed as the Chairman of NC on 12 May 2020.
+The NC of the Company comprises of majority of Independent Directors.
+The Board is satisfied with the composition of the NC and confident that this Committee discharges its functions efficiently and effectively with respect to the nomination matters.

 Explanation for departure

-Large companies are re encouraged to complete t equired to complete the columns below.
-Non-large companies are he columns below.
+Large companies are requ to complete the columns uired to complete the columns below.
+Non-large companies are encouraged below.

 Measure

 Timeframe